-Rowen B Craigie Kenneth M Barton Current Position Chief Executive Officer (commenced 1 Decem year employment agreer which was due to expire extended on 15 Septem on 30 November 2015. ber 2007): I nent with Ci in Decembe Mr Craigie's five rown Limited er 2012 was Chief Financial Officer (commenced 9 March 2010): Mr Barton's employment contract with Crown Limited commenced on 9 March 2010 and expires in March 2015.
-Fixed Remuneration Base salary: \$2,984,225 per annum. \$1,284,225 per annum ١.
-Superannuation Compulsory Superannua up to the maximum cont \$15,775 per annum.
-Compulsory Superannuup to the maximum con \$15,775 per annum.
+Rowen B Craigie Kenneth M Barton Current Position (commenced 1 December 2007): Mr Craigie's five year employment agreement with Crown Limited Chief Financial Officer (commenced 9 March 2010): Mr Barton's employment contract with Crown Limited commenced on 9 March 2010 and expires in March 2015.
+Fixed Remuneration Base salary: \$2,984,225 per annum. \$1,284,225 per annum.
+Superannuation up to the maximum contribution base, equating to Compulsory Superann up to the maximum co \$15,775 per annum.
 Non-monetary benefits and other: Complimentary privileges at Crown Melbourne and Crown Perth facilities, mobile telephone and salary sacrifice arrangements for motor vehicle and superannuation.
 Complimentary privileges at Crown Melbourne and Crown Perth facilities, mobile telephone and salary sacrifice arrangements for motor vehicle and superannuation.
 Until Mr Barton relocates to Melbourne, Crown will meet the weekly travel costs of his Melbourne/Sydney commuting and will provide hotel accommodation while in Melbourne.
-Performance based remunera tion STI: A maximum of \$1,000,000, assessed by the Executive Chairman based on the achievement of personal KPOs.
-A further \$1,000,000 may be paid at the discretion of the Crown Board if Crown's performance substantially exceeds that set out in Crown's business plan and represents an exemplary outcome.
-Mr Barton's annual target STI is \$500,000 and payment depends on meeting agreed personal KPOs.
+Performance based remunera tion STI: Executive Chairman based on the achievement of personal KPOs.
+A further \$1,000,000 may be paid at the discretion of the Crown Board if Crown's performance substantially exceeds that set out in Crown's business plan and represents an Mr Barton's annual target STI is \$500,000 and payment depends on meeting agreed personal KPOs.
 The STI may, at the discretion of the Nomination and Remuneration Committee, be increased to a maximum of \$750,000 if Mr Barton exceeds his KPOs and Crown also achieves its performance objectives.
-LTI: Mr Craigie participates ir page 55. the Crown LTI.
-See further Mr Barton participates page 55. in the Crowr n LTI.
-See further 2012 Percentage breakdown of remuneration Fixed remuneration 1 STI 12% LTI 45% Fixed remuneration 1 45% STI 18% LTI 37% Post employment benefits Nil Nil Post-employment restraint Crown may impose a resup to 24 months. straint for va arious periods Nil Termination By Senior Executive: 12 months' notice.
+LTI: Mr Craigie participates in page 55. the Crown LTI.
+See further Mr Barton participates in the Crown LTI.
+See further page 55.
+2012 Percentage breakdown of remuneration Fixed remuneration STI 12% LTI 45% Fixed remuneration STI 18% LTI 37% Post employment benefits Nil Nil Post-employment restraint Crown may impose a res up to 24 months. straint for va arious periods Nil Termination By Senior Executive: 12 months' notice.
 6 months' notice.
-By Crown: 12 months' notice withoutice for performance is three months' notice to inotice for incapacity. ssues (follov ving at least 6 months' notice without cause; one month's notice for performance issues (following at least three months' notice to improve); three months' notice for incapacity.
-Termination benefits Subject to the receipt of Mr Craigie will be entitle payment equal to 24 mc in the event of early term by Crown.
-The impositic employment restraint is of this severance payment. d to receive onths' fixed nination of h on of Mr Cra conditional e a severance remuneration nis emplyment aigie's post Nil Payments made prior to commencement Nil A \$400,000 sign on payment in 2010 less applicable taxes in order to compensate Mr Barton for unvested incentives forfeited on cessation of employment with his previous employer.
+By Crown: 12 months' notice without cause; one month's notice for performance issues (following at least three months' notice to improve); three months' notice for incapacity.
+6 months' notice without cause; one month's notice for performance issues (following at least three months' notice to improve); three months' notice for incapacity.
+Termination benefits Subject to the receipt of shareholder approval, Mr Craigie will be entitled to receive a severance payment equal to 24 months' fixed remuneration in the event of early termination of his emplyment by Crown.
+The imposition of Mr Craigie's post employment restraint is conditional upon receipt of this severance payment.
+Nil Payments made prior to commencement Nil A \$400,000 sign on payment in 2010 less applicable taxes in order to compensate Mr Barton for unveste incentives forfeited on cessation of employment with his previous employer.
+Directors' Fees Nil Nil